Jubatian/rrpge-spec/specs/ropddump.rst

 "inputdev.rst" for details.

-0xED0, Mixer DMA
+0xEC0, DMA operations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An emulator should execute a Mixer operation as one uninterruptible block, and prepare the state accordingly.
+An emulator should execute a DMA operation (CPU RAM Copy & Fill DMA, Mixer DMA, CPU <=> VRAM DMA) as one uninterruptible block, and prepare the state accordingly.